Parents give feedback on possible rezoning of Barling Elementary

 Person said he understands rezoning Barling would be a break to years of precedent, but it’s something the board has to consider.

 The rezoning is not a done deal yet.
-You can submit your thoughts on it here.
+Parents can submit their thoughts on it here.
 The school board is also expected to discuss it at its next board meeting.